How to Optimize For Featured Snippets and Get to Position Zero

-Appears as a panel on the right hand side of Page 1 and provides further information regarding the search query.
+Appears as a panel on the right hand side of Page 1 and provides further information for a specific entity mentioned in the search query.
 Knowledge cards may include information from Google Maps, Google reviews, Wikipedia and more.

 Featured snippets are appearing more and more frequently in search results.
-If you have the chance to be on position zero, you definitely should avail the opportunity.
+If you have the chance to appear on a featured snippet, you definitely should avail the opportunity.
 Failure to do so means you’re losing out on traffic, authority and maybe even customers.

 Here are some reasons why featured snippets are becoming more common in search results and why you need to up your game:

-If you’re ranking on Position Zero, you’ll be getting more traffic than the first organic search result.
-Studies by Ahrefs and Mangools have shown that Position 0 pages always outperform Position 1 pages.
+Yep, that’s right.
+Previously, if you were ranking on Position Zero, you’d be getting more traffic than the first organic search result.
+Studies by Ahrefs and Mangools showed that Position 0 pages always outperformed Position 1 pages.

 So the verdict is pretty clear: if you’re serious about getting high quality traffic and beat the competition, you need to beat them in the rankings.